Site undergoing reconstruction: Please navigate to the other sections from the home page.

 See also Lovesick Dogs

 Bitches in season go through mood changes, and may be grumpy with other dogs for part of their season.
 They will often try to escape to find a mate when they are at their most fertile.
-This is not disobedience, it's what they are programmed to do!
+This is not disobedience, or a behavioural problem, it's what they are programmed to do!
 They also need to wee more, and may dribble and mark, as well as bleed during part of their season.
 Never let a bitch in season off the leash in a public area (some people do).
 It's kinder to the local entire males to take bitches in season for walks to places where there aren't many dogs.
 It's safer to spay a bitch if you aren't sure you can prevent her from having unwanted pregnancies.
 There are also health benefits to spaying, such as less vulnerability to pyometra and mammary cancer, which usually outweigh the disadvantages, such as the risks from the operation itself, and vulnerability to incontinence (easier to cure than mammary cancer).

 Biting